christofferholmstedt/eclipse-plugin-tested/README.md

 Functionality needed
-  1. Identify the package name of the package which the user has "active"
+  1. Identify the package name of the package which the user has "active" (done)
-  2. Find all tests in that package
+  2. Find all tests in that package (done)
-  3. Find all methods that are invoked by the tests found in step 2
+  3. Find all methods that are invoked by the tests found in step 2 (done)
-  4. Mark invoked methods with a green marker
+  4. Mark invoked methods with a green marker (postponed)
-  5. Mark non-invoked methods with a red marker
+  5. Mark non-invoked methods with a red marker (postponed)

-Functionality needed
-  1. Run a method after each test is ran.
-  2. Run a method after all tests have finished.